 November 25, including four new family groups (nests 12, 21, 23, and

 42).
 Most cranes arrived with a Pacific cold front that barely made

 it to the coast on December 1 before dissipating.
 The Mustang Lake

 family group arrived the afternoon of 01 December.

-About 18 cranes are still believed to be in migration,
+About 18 cranes are still believed to be in migration, aided by the

 unseasonably warm weather in the central U.S. Although most